 Should one or more sessions be thus interrupted, no protest can be accepted as to the possible effects of the interruption on the qualification of drivers admitted to start.

 33) FREE PRACTICE SESSIONS

-33.1 Two free practice sessions of at least 30 minutes duration will take place on the first day of the Event.
+33.1 Two free practice sessions of between 30 and 40 minutes duration will take place on the first day of the Event.

 34) QUALIFYING PRACTICE SESSIONS